Recycled Bike Chain Clock, Free-standing

 Each worker is given provision for school expenses, loans for house repairs and healthcare insurance.
 A social worker is also employed to support the wider needs of the employees and their families and communities.

-They are members of WFTO and Fair Trade Forum India.
+They are members of the World Fair Trade Organisisation (WFTO) and Fair Trade Forum India.